 Soon after the war began, I expressed the opinion that at the end of it the national debt would not be less than £20,000 millions.
-A very large proportion of the £20,000 millions or whatever the amount of the debt may be, will consist of bankers' credit loans such as Lord Kinderstand which are duplications of real ley has described which are duplications of real money which alone has value representing goods produced and services rendered.
+A very large proportion of the £20,000 millions or whatever the amount of the debt may be, will consist ever the amount of the debt may be, will consist a solution of the debt may be a Windows of bankers' credit loans such as Lord Kindersley has described which are duplications of real money which alone has value representing goods produced and services rendered.

-Being money created by banks it is in substance COUNTERFEIT MONEY as well as being one of the greatest of all sources of infla-
+Being money created by banks it is in substance COUNTERFEIT MONEY as well as being one of the greatest of all sources of inflation.